• Quality Can be a Thankless Job But It Doesn’t Have to Be

 READ MORE

-• Lean Quote: Everything is Possible with the Right Attitude
+• Lean Quote: Defining the Problem

 On Fridays I will post a Lean related Quote.
 Throughout our lifetimes many people touch our lives and leave us with words of wisdom.
 These can both be a source of new learning and also a point to pause and reflect upon lessons we have learned.
 Within Lean active learning is an important aspect on